Kitchen Organization With OXO POP

 It may be that OXO had an uphill battle for acceptance, but they gathered a loyal enough following over the years that they are still granted sizable product space at a popular US home goods store.
 Around 15 years ago, the OXO company launched an addition to the Good Grips product line-up of easy-open, silicone sealed containers.
 They claim to have innovated easy-to-use, air-tight lids for their line of square storage containers.
 They were slick, round cornered, clear plastic bins, with a starkly white lid and modern silhouette with a slight flare towards the space where the lid dropped onto the base.
 They sized these containers in fractional quart-sized increments.

 Sometimes it's a bit hard to picture dry goods sold in food stores in this manner, as staples like flour and sugar are sold in five pound bags.
 This guide will take a few items and demonstrate OXO POP container sizes you may wish to buy for a few kitchen staple items.
 First, we'll take a look at the all-time basics of flour and sugar.

 The OXO POP product label suggests a 4 quart, 6" square container as ideal for five pound bags of flour and sugar.

 Results for the Sugar and Flour

-As mentioned in the pros and cons, these containers are weighty enough some people would prefer they remain on the counter surface while measuring items out with scoops or measuring cups.
+As mentioned in the pros and cons, these containers are weighty enough that some people would prefer they remain on the counter surface while measuring items out with scoops or measuring cups.
 The bodies of the container are rather 'slick' and lack any sort of indent which would aid repositioning them to workspaces.
 This could be a concern in a household with children or older adults with strength issues.
-This lack is puzzling for a product from a company based on ease of use.
-When moving POP containers it is best to get the grip of dry hands or wrap an arm around the larger sizes.
+The lack of this feature is puzzling for a product from a company based on ease of use.
+When moving POP containers, it is best to get the grip of dry hands or wrap an arm around the larger sizes.

 Brown Sugar Storage